What do I love about Cameron Crowe’s Almost Famous? To begin with … everything.

 Bonus reason – Too often a well meaning/egotistical director decides that the theatrical cut wasn’t totally in tune with his vision.
 Usually long after the cheque has cleared.
 In my view, rarely does a directors cut touch the viewer as keenly as the version they saw and fell in love with.
 Examples; Cinema Paradiso – what the fuck was Tornatore thinking?
 And Blade Runner.
 Sorry Ridley, it’s lipstick on the Mona Lisa.
 Happily though, in this instance the dreaded director’s cut – called Untitled – actually enhances the viewing experience with extensions to scenes that were trimmed to keep the film within the two hour time frame.

 At some point – probably around 1982 – rock started to go down the shitter.
-Corporations got more involved and MTV was born.
-Making a piece of work became a secondary concept to selling a product.
-This movie captures a time when it still was cool, fun and still worthy of a second glance.
+Corporations became more involved and MTV was born.
+Making a piece of art became a secondary concept to selling a product.
+This movie captures a time when rock music still was cool, fun and still worthy of a second glance.